SoftUni-Internal/interactive-content/EN/01-Inheritance/02-Using-Inherited-Members.md

 [slide hideTitle]

-# Inheritance has a transitive relation
+# Inheritance has a Transitive Relation

 ```java
 class Person { … }                          //Base class with some members.